 Anticipating or Raising the Defense in Bankruptcy and Other Asset Recovery Litigation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide an overview of developments in asset recovery litigation against officers, directors and other outside professionals of distressed or insolvent companies.
-The panel will also discuss the evolving and complex rules underlying the in pari delicto defense that may bar recovery by trustees, receivers and creditors.
+This CLE webinar will discuss developments in asset recovery litigation against officers, directors, and outside professionals of distressed or insolvent companies, in particular the evolving and complex in pari delicto defense that may bar recovery by trustees, receivers, and creditors.

 - Common claims against D&Os and outside professionals

 - Aiding and abetting fraud and breach of fiduciary duties